Nicole Westmarland: Rape and Sexual Violence

-Rape crisis
+Rape Crisis

-Westmarland chaired Rape Crisis England and Wales for five years.
+Westmarland chaired Rape Crisis England and Wales for over five years.
 Rape Crisis is a registered charity which supports victim-survivors of sexual assault and campaigns to raise awareness of sexual violence.
 The organisation regularly features in Westmarland's work, with publications focusing upon assessment of the services provided by rape crisis centres, the Rape Crisis movement as a whole, and the lack of funding and concomitant closure of centres.

 In 2012 Westmarland and her colleagues published an evaluation of rape crisis centres.
 They found that women's health and well-being had improved following rape crisis counselling, with particularly positive results in certain areas.
 For example, following counselling, twice as many women felt in control of their life.
 The number of women who reported experiencing flashbacks about what happened to them was reduced from 84% to 57%, and the number of women who experienced panic attacks fell from 68% to 43%.
 There were also reductions in other areas.
 Following counselling, less than half of the women who had initially reported self-harm were still using this as a coping mechanism, whilst the percentage of women using alcohol to help them cope had reduced from 28% to 11%.
 Though many women still felt depressed, the number reporting this issue had fallen from 72% to 56%.
 Around two-fifths of those who had reported suicidal feelings at the initial assessment no longer had thoughts of ending their life.
 When they first visited Rape Crisis, nearly half of the women (45%) felt too unwell to work or study.
 Following counselling, this figure was reduced to 29% of women.
 Overall the study found that the support provided by rape crisis centres was associated with a reduction on all measures of distress created by sexual assault.

-Police responses to victim-survivors
+Police Responses to Victim-Survivors

 Research carried out in 2012 by Westmarland and colleagues found that women do not think that the police take rape, domestic violence and stalking as seriously as they should.
 The research, which surveyed 577 women across the North East and Cumbria, found that only half of women would report domestic violence (49%) or stalking (53%) if it happened to them.
 Whilst most women (89%) said that they would report rape by a stranger, fewer would choose to report rape if it was committed by someone they knew (68%).
 Women who said that they would not report these crimes cited various reasons; including lack of trust in the police, fear of re-victimisation by the Criminal Justice System, and the emotional impact of pursuing a prosecution.
 It was found that this pattern was similar across all four police areas in the region: Northumbria, Durham, Cumbria and Cleveland.
 Westmarland noted:

 We know that the police have put additional resources and effort into improving both victim care and investigations.
 However, this research shows women are still reluctant to make that first step and report these crimes to the police.